vishvAsa/notes/skills/education/home_school/india/case-snapshots/Vaj.md

 ## 2022-09
 Did some khAn academy kids.
-Had learnt English alphabets.
+Had learnt English alphabets (nameplate pointing in short walks etc..).
-Much play with neighbor kids.
+Much play with neighbor kids, some with पितामह.

 ## 2021-01
 Spoken languages